Recent Keynote in NYC for Physical Literacy! (Spatial Imaginary) Audio can be found below:

 Critical Race Studies in Physical Education is Here

 Brian Culp (@culturenmotion) examines inequity and community supports for youth participation in physical activity, recreation, and sport.
 He is a Professor and former department chair in the Wellstar College of Health and Human Services at Kennesaw State University.
-Central to his scholarship is a focus on semiotics, archetypes, cross-cultural communication, social justice, multicultural education and organizational change.
-In addition to creating and facilitating opportunities for students to participate in research and civic engagement, he has helped design funded, community based inter-generational programming for various populations.
+Central to his scholarship is a focus on race, semiotics, archetypes, cross-cultural communication, and spatial justice.
+In addition to creating and facilitating opportunities for students to participate in research and civic engagement, he has helped design funded community based inter-generational programming for various populations.
 Dr. Culp has been involved with groups such as SHAPE America, Physical Education Health Education Canada, The Centers for Disease Control, and the National Board for Professional Teaching Standards.

 A recipient of numerous awards, Culp has been a Fulbright Scholar in Montreal, Canada and was inducted as the 34th Fellow of the National Association for Kinesiology in Higher Education in 2019.
-Recently, he has given a talk on spatial justice for the National Center for Civil and Human Rights in Atlanta and will deliver a keynote address for the Boston Public School System, and was featured on CBC Radio discussing health disparities and exercise.
+Recently, he has given a talk on spatial justice for the National Center for Civil and Human Rights in Atlanta, delivered a keynote address for the Boston Public School System, and was featured on CBC Radio discussing health disparities and exercise.